How do I ... ?

 - You can also import your references from legacy RefWorks if you have already made a new ProQuest RefWorks account.
 When logged into new ProQuest Refworks, go to the All Documents option in the left menu.
 Then click the Add a reference icon (+), and select Import references.

-(Permanent link to "How do I move to the newest verson of RefWorks from ProQuest?"
+(Permanent link to "How do I move to the newest verson of RefWorks?"